eoleedi/TimeTree-Exporter/README.md

     Note: Find the calendar code in the URL of the calendar page or when running the script without the `-c` option.

+- Export a public calendar by id without signing in.

+    ```bash
+    timetree-exporter --public-calendar -c public_calendar_id
+    ```

+    Note: Public calendar events use TimeTree's public API and may not include labels, alerts, recurrences, or UUIDs.

 - You can pass your email address and password with environment variables. (usually for automation purposes)

   ```bash